Global Weak Solutions to the Equations of Compressible Flow of Nematic Liquid Crystals in Two Dimensions: Introduction

 where $\rho$ is the density of the nematic liquid crystals, $\mathbf{v}$ the velocity and $P(\rho)$ the pressure, $\mathbf{d}\in\mathbb{S}^1:=\{\mf{d}\in \mathbb{R}^2~|~|\mf{d}|=1\}$ represents the macroscopic average of the nematic liquid crystal orientation field.
 The constants $\mu$, $\lambda$, $\nu$, and $\theta$ denote the shear viscosity, the bulk viscosity, the competition between kinetic energy and potential energy, and the microscopic elastic relation time for the molecular orientation field, respectively. $\mathbb{I}$ denotes the $2\times 2$ identical matrix.
 The term $\nabla \mathbf{d}\odot\nabla \mathbf{d}$ denotes the $2\times 2$ matrix whose $(i,j)$-th entry is given by $\partial_{x_i}\mathbf{d}\cdot\partial_{x_j}\mathbf{d}$, for $1\leq i,j\leq 2$, i.e., $\nabla \mathbf{d} \odot\nabla \mathbf{d}= (\nabla\mathbf{d})^{\top}\nabla\mathbf{d},$ where $(\nabla\mathbf{d})^{\top}$ denotes the transpose of the $2\times2$ matrix $\nabla\mathbf{d}$.

-Nematic liquid crystals are aggregates of molecules which possess the same orientational order and are made of elongated, rod-like molecules.
-The continuum theory of liquid crystals was developed by Ericksen \cite{EJLHA9} and Leslie \cite{LFMSA2} during the period of 1958 through 1968, see also the book by de Gennes \cite{GPGT1}.
-Since then there have been remarkable research developments in liquid crystals from both theoretical and applied aspects.
-When a fluid containing nematic liquid crystal materials is at rest, we have the well-known Ossen-Frank theory for static nematic liquid crystals.
-The reader can refer to the work by Hardt-Kinderlehrer-Lin \cite{HRKDLFEC} on the analysis of energy minimal configurations of nematic liquid crystals.
-In general, fluid motion always takes place.
-The so-called Ericksen-Leslie system is a macroscopic continuum description of the time evolution of materials under the influence of both flow velocity field $\mf{v}$ and macroscopic description of the microscopic orientation configurations $\mf{d}$ of rod-like liquid crystals.

 In 1989, Lin \cite{LFHNC} first derived a simplified Ericksen-Leslie system modeling liquid crystal flows when the fluid is incompressible and viscous.
 Subsequently, Lin and Liu \cite{LFHLCNC5,LFHLCPD2} established some analysis results on the simplified Ericksen-Leslie system, such as the existence of weak and strong solutions and the partial regularity of suitable solutions, under the assumption that the liquid crystal director field is of varying length by Leslie's terminology, or variable degree of orientation by Ericksen's terminology.
+We refer readers to \cite{EJLHA9,LFMSA2,GPGT1,HRKDLFEC} for details concerning the so-called Ericksen-Leslie system.

 When the fluid is allowed to be compressible, the Ericksen-Leslie system becomes more complicated.
 From the viewpoint of partial differential equations, the system (\ref{0101})--(\ref{0103}) is a highly nonlinear hyperbolic-parabolic coupled system, and it is challenging to analyze such a system, in particular, as the density function $\rho$ may vanish.
 It should be noted that the system (\ref{0101})--(\ref{0103}) includes two important subsystems.
 When $\rho$ is constant and $\mf{v}=\mathbf{0}$, the system (\ref{0101})--(\ref{0103}) reduces to the equations for heat flow of harmonic maps into $\mathbb{S}^1$, on which there have been extensive studies in the past few decades (see, for example, the monograph by Lin and Wang \cite{LFHWCYTA} and the references therein).
 When $\mf{d}$ is constant, the system \eqref{0101}, \eqref{0102} becomes the compressible Naiver-Stokes equations, which have attracted great interest in the past decades and there have been many important developments (see, e.g., \cite{LPLMTFM98,f2,NASII04,HLJSNH} for a survey of recent developments).